duckduckgo/duckduckhack-docs/maintaining/guidelines.md

 ### Guidance

+#### For Everyone

+We recommend alerting Maintainers to any changes you're proposing or submitting to their Instant Answers (Issues and Pull Requests).
+More heads are better than one, however, Maintainers are tasked with the long-term care of an Instant Answer and so can accept or reject a change if it doesn't appear valuable to the goals of the DuckDuckHack community.
+Maintainers also have a lot of great experience with their Instant Answer and the search topics they're overseeing.
+Involving them is not only kind, it's wise!

+#### For Maintainers

 Please respond to Issues and Pull Requests created for your Instant Answer within the following timeframes:

 - **General: 14 Days**